Personal Social Health and Citizenship Education (PSHCE)

-What does P.S.H.E. look like at Ormesby Primary School?
+What does PSHCE look like at Ormesby Primary School?

-Ormesby Primary School believes that PSHE and Citizenship plays a vital role in our children’s development and their well-being.
-PSHE equips our pupils with knowledge, understanding, attitudes and practical skills to live healthy, safe, productive, fulfilled, capable, responsible and kinder lives.
-It encourages them to be enterprising and supports them in making effective transitions and career choices, as well as managing finances correctly.
-PSHE lessons also allow children to reflect on and clarify their own values, beliefs and attitudes, whilst also exploring the complex and sometimes conflicting range of values, beliefs and attitudes they encounter now, and in the future.
+Personal, Social, Health and Citizenship Education (PSHCE) plays a vital role in children’s development.
+It builds self-esteem and supports them in developing positive and healthy relationships with others.
+Pupils are nurtured, challenged and supported in developing their understanding of democracy, the rule of law, individual liberty and mutual respect for all, in accordance with the British values our school upholds.
+PSHCE equips our pupils with knowledge, understanding, attitudes and practical skills to live healthy, safe, fulfilled, responsible and kinder lives.
+Children are encouraged to be enterprising and our PSHCE curriculum supports them in making effective transitions in their lives at school and in the years beyond.
+We lay the foundations that prepare pupils for managing aspects of life, such as career choices, finances and responsibilities.
+PSHCE also enables our children to reflect on and clarify their own values, beliefs and attitudes, whilst exploring the complex and sometimes conflicting range of values, beliefs and attitudes they may encounter now, and in the future.

-How do we teach P.S.H.E at Ormesby Primary School?
+How do we teach P.S.H.C.E at Ormesby Primary School?

-At Ormesby Primary School, PSHE is organised and delivered in the following ways:
+At Ormesby Primary School, PSHCE is organised and delivered in the following ways:

 - Through planned visits from organisations/individual speakers with appropriate expertise and experience

-- Through learning about and supporting chosen charities and our local community
+- Through pupils involvement in their school community, including learning about and supporting chosen charities.

-What is the impact of P.S.H.E. at Ormesby Primary School?
+What is the impact of PSHCE at Ormesby Primary School?

 - Have an understanding of practices and routines that contribute to emotional, mental and physical health.